davidheineman/tokens/README.md

-Pulls huggingface datasets and trains tokenizers on those datasets.
+Train tokenizers on HF datasets and hot-swap the tokenizer of a model.

 ### Setup